 As stated in the paragraph A in the above section (iii), the Board of Directors of MPM believes that the Plan was adopted for the purpose of ensuring and raising the corporate value and/or the common interests of shareholders and is in line with the Basic Policy.
-The Board of Directors of MPM does not believe that the Plan will impair the corporate value of MPM or the common interests of shareholders and will not act to maintain the positions of the executives of MPM, in particular due to 1, the Plan will be abolished immediately if a proposal to abolish the Plan is approved at a Shareholders' Meeting, and the intentions of shareholders are prioritized in the sense that the continuation of the Plan is contingent on shareholder approval, 2, the Plan requires the establishment of an Independent Committee maintaining a high level of independence, whose recommendation is required when taking countermeasures in all cases, and 3, the standards used to make decisions on whether to take, not to take, or to cancel a countermeasure has been established.
+The Board of Directors of MPM does not believe that the Plan will impair the corporate value of MPM or the common interests of shareholders and will not act to maintain the positions of the executives of MPM, in particular due to the following: 1) the Plan will be abolished immediately if a proposal to abolish the Plan is approved at a Shareholders' Meeting, and the intentions of shareholders are prioritized in the sense that the continuation of the Plan is contingent on shareholder approval, and in certain cases, the confirmation of the will of shareholders at the general meeting of shareholders to confirm the shareholders' intention is required regarding the appropriateness of implementing countermeasures, 2) the Plan requires the establishment of an Independent Committee maintaining a high level of independence, whose recommendation is required when taking countermeasures in all cases, and 3) the standards used to make decisions on whether to take, not to take, or to cancel a countermeasure has been established.

-Consolidated statements of changes in shareholders' equity From April 1, 2021 to March 31, 2022
+Consolidated statements of changes in shareholders' equity From April 1, 2022 to March 31, 2023